liukidar/pcx/README.md

 ```shell
 pip install "jax[cuda11_cudnn82]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

 Then you hav two options:

 - Install a stable version
-- clone this repository and install the package by linking to the this folder.
+- Clone this repository and install the package by linking to the this folder.
 The installation of this libary only links to this folder and thus dynamically updates all your changes.

-### A Install stable version
+### Install stable version

 On the right side of the repository, click on "releases" and download the wheel file.
 You can install it using